Insurance 101: Plain-English Library

 What is an HDHP?

-A High Deductible Health Plan (HDHP) is a plan with very cheap monthly premiums, but a massive deductible limit (e.g. $3,500).
-If you get sick, you have to pay a lot of money upfront before insurance helps.
-But registering for an HDHP legally unlocks a secret weapon: The HSA.
+A High Deductible Health Plan (HDHP) is exactly what it sounds like: a health insurance plan with very cheap monthly premiums, but a massive deductible limit (e.g., $3,500 for an individual or $7,000 for a family).
+If you get sick, you have to pay a lot of money out of pocket before the insurance steps in.
+But registering for an HDHP legally unlocks one of the most powerful financial tools in America: The Health Savings Account (HSA).

 Stop reading, start solving.